How Long Does Prime Rib Last in the Fridge?

 We earn a commission if you make a purchase, at no additional cost to you.

 As mentioned above, prime rib can get very dry when it is stored in the fridge.
-We recommend putting aside some of the marinade or aus jus you originally served the meat with, as this will go great with the leftovers as well.
+We recommend putting aside some of the marinade or aus jus, as this will go great with the leftovers as well.

 It is best to reheat prime rib in the oven rather than the microwave.
-You should wrap the prime rib in aluminum foil and place it on the center rack at a medium or low heat level.
+You should wrap it in aluminum foil and place it on the center rack.
+Set your oven at a medium or low heat level.
 While this method does take time, it will keep your meat from getting dry or tough as it would in the microwave.

 We’ve got an entire guide on reheating prime rib if you’d like to learn more.